 In addition to the lower upfront cost of anaerobic digestion, home biogas does not require a grid-tie or any type of energy storage, as energy is stored in gas form and used on-demand when needed.
 On this basis, home biogas is certainly worth looking at, discussed in the remaining part of this article.

 A Closer Look at the HomeBiogas Biogas Plant Renewable Energy System

-HomeBiogas can provide between 5-10 liters of top quality natural fertilizer each day.
+HomeBiogas can provide between 5-10 litres of top quality natural fertilizer each day.

 Not everyone is going to find the output useful, normally called digestate it needs to be disposed of responsibly.
 If everyone with a home digester lived in flats and had no use for the fertilizer, it might get flushed down toilets.
 This would put a large and unwanted burden on sewage treatment plants.

-Having already crowdfunded one backyard home biogas system that's now being used in more than 1,000 homes worldwide, HomeBiogas’, current model is their second kickstarter focused on bringing a redesigned, more efficient and lower cost version to mass production.
+Having already crowdfunded one backyard home biogas system that's now being used in more than 1,000 homes worldwide, HomeBiogas', the current model is their second kickstarter focused on bringing a redesigned, more efficient and lower-cost version to mass production.
 They say that they subsidize a percentage of shipping cost to give you, the consumer, the lowest possible shipping price.

 In addition to the biogas plant, a Chinese company Puxin provides the accessories you will need including a biogas storage and transport bag.